-- 5.9 As described in Chapter 3, offsite habitat loss or damage was able to be screened out for the SAC because of the nature of its qualifying features, but the potential for onsite habitat loss or damage needed to be considered.
-The SAC extends within the boundaries of North East Lincolnshire and therefore has the potential to be affected by habitat loss or damage where Local Plan policies could result in development in that part of the Borough. - 5.10 The Local Plan does not allocate any development within the boundaries of the SAC.
+- 5.10 As described in Chapter 3, offsite habitat loss or damage was able to be screened out for the SAC because of the nature of its qualifying features, but the potential for onsite habitat loss or damage needed to be considered.
+The SAC extends within the boundaries of North East Lincolnshire and therefore has the potential to be affected by habitat loss or damage where Local Plan policies could result in development in that part of the Borough. - 5.11 The Local Plan does not allocate any development within the boundaries of the SAC.
 However Policy 30: Renewable and low carbon infrastructure could potentially result in renewable energy development anywhere in the Borough, therefore the potential for habitat loss or damage within the boundaries of the SAC was identified in the screening matrix if development resulting from the policy was to come forward in that area.
 Policy 30 intends to deliver 75MW of installed gridconnected renewable energy, specifically referring to wind energy and hydropower, which could affect the SAC directly.
+However, it is noted that the supporting text to Policy 30 states that opportunities for onshore wind energy development are considered to be limited and that renewable energy capacity is most likely to be increased through further solar farm development.

-- 5.11 Policy 40: Biodiversity and Geodiversity will provide a level of protection to the SAC because it sets out the Council's commitment to have regard to biodiversity and geodiversity when considering development proposals (which will include proposals for renewable energy).
+5.12 Policy 40: Biodiversity and Geodiversity will provide a level of protection to the SAC because it sets out the Council's commitment to have regard to biodiversity and geodiversity when considering development proposals (which will include proposals for renewable energy).
 Specifically, it seeks to protect, manage and enhance international, national and local sites of biological and geological conservation importance, having regard to the hierarchy of designated sites and the need for appropriate buffer zones.
-In addition, the supporting text to Policy 30 (see paragraph 15.114) recognises that renewable energy development can impact upon biodiversity during the construction, operation and decommissioning stages and states that proposals will therefore be considered against Policy 40: Biodiversity and Geodiversity and that, where possible, mitigation measures should be used to compensate and improve biodiversity. - 5.12 If a proposal came forward for a renewable energy installation within the boundaries of the SAC, it would be subject to the requirements of the Habitats Regulations and a project-level HRA would be required.
-This would ensure that the impacts of the particular scheme in question on the SAC would be assessed and mitigation incorporated if required, and that the proposal would only be able to be implemented if there would be no likely significant effect on the integrity of the SAC in relation to habitat loss (or any other type of impact).
+In addition, the supporting text to Policy 30 (see paragraph 15.114 in the Pre-Submission Local Plan) recognises that renewable energy development can impact upon biodiversity during the construction, operation and decommissioning stages and states that proposals will therefore be considered against Policy 40: Biodiversity and Geodiversity and that, where possible, mitigation measures should be used to compensate and improve biodiversity.

-5.13 In an earlier draft version of this HRA Report it was recommended that the wording of the supporting text at paragraph 15.114 be strengthened.
+- 5.13 If a proposal came forward for a renewable energy installation within the boundaries of the SAC, it would be subject to the requirements of the Habitats Regulations and a project-level HRA would be required.
+This would ensure that the impacts of the particular scheme in question on the SAC would be assessed and mitigation incorporated if required, and that the proposal would only be able to be implemented if there would be no adverse effects on the integrity of the SAC in relation to habitat loss (or any other type of impact). - 5.14 In an earlier draft version of the HRA Report for the Pre-Submission Local Plan it was recommended that the wording of the supporting text at paragraph 15.114 be strengthened.
 The supporting text previously stated that the Council will give particular consideration to the potential for any renewable energy proposal to disturb or displace SPA birds caused by the loss of suitable feeding, roosting and loafing sites.
 It was therefore recommended that this text be expanded to also refer to the potential for damage or disturbance to the SAC.
-This recommendation has now been addressed in the Local Plan.
+This recommendation has since been addressed in the Local Plan.

-5.14 Therefore, it is concluded that the Pre-submission Draft Local Plan would not have a likely significant effect on the integrity of the Humber Estuary SAC as a result of loss of or damage to onsite habitat.
+5.15 Therefore, it is concluded that the Pre-submission Draft Local Plan (taking into account proposed modifications) would not have an adverse effect on the integrity of the Humber Estuary SAC as a result of loss of or damage to onsite habitat.